cargomail-org/grip/README.md

 ## Resource Server Discovery

-The resource server is usually accessed using a service-specific protocol such as email, instant messaging, etc. These protocols need to connect to a specific port in addition to connecting with a specific server.
+The resource server is usually accessed using a service-specific protocol such as email or instant messaging.
+These protocols need to connect to a specific port in addition to connecting with a specific server.

 DNS SRV record defines a symbolic name, the transport protocol, and the port and hostname to connect to for accessing the service.
 Therefore, DNS SRV records are the recommended way to enable the discovery of service-specific resource servers.